DeinoMPI

 MPI_Win_set_name

-• A new startup mechanism and process manager.
+• A secure and robust process manager.
 The DeinoPM (process manager) uses public and private keys to establish secure connections between machines in the cluster.
 All traffic between the process managers is encrypted.
 Each user controls their own keys (similar to the way they would for ssh).

 • An abort callback function has been added.
 This allows for a function to be called asynchronously when a job is about to be aborted.
 The current implementation uses this function to write out logging buffers to disk before the process is killed.
 The subsequent log files contain more data as a result.